 - 2 or 3 pairs of socks– You will hopefully get to do some walking during and after labor around the hospital halls.

 - Slippers & Flip Flops– Your feet are going to be swollen.
 I’m sorry to be the one to break it to you that this probably won’t go away right after labor either, so these will be your best shoe options.
 Plus, remember those dorm room showers?
 Well, the hospital showers have the possibility of being just as bad so flip flops are required.

-- 1 maternity bra and nursing pads
+- 1 maternity bra

 - Lanolin or another Nipple Cream